 The vast majority of die-hard Android fans would never consider buying an iPhone, while Apple fans wouldn't think of buying anything else.
 The rest of us are just looking for the best smartphone we can buy, and Apple makes a compelling case for the iPhone 6.
 It's stunningly designed and a pleasure to hold, with our favorite screen ever on a phone – even despite being barely over 720p.
 If you're looking for something that's light, chic, powerful and premium, this is it.

 It's extremely thin, pleasingly light and eminently comfortable, with a 4.7-inch screen that's gorgeous despite its relatively low resolution.

 Disappointingly, its battery life isn't much better than what was packed into the iPhone 5s, and lags behind other major competitors.
 And there's still no expandable storage.

 Apple's smartphone has finally entered the modern, big-screen era, and successfully.
-Despite some quibbles, the iPhone 6 is a joy to hold, a joy to use, and Cupertino's best smartphone yet.
+The iPhone 6 is a joy to hold, a joy to use, and Cupertino's best smartphone yet.